 It took the great Bob Hawke to deliver and entrench Medicare, along with other social and economic reforms through the Accord.

-And I welcome Bob and Blanche here today.
+And I welcome Bob and Blanch here today.

 Bob worked with this nation’s greatest Treasurer, who went on to become Australia’s 24th Prime Minister.

-Paul Keating transformed our economy, laying the foundation for 22 years of consecutive economic growth.
+Paul Keating transformed our economy, laying the foundation for 22 years of economic growth.

 He delivered the best superannuation system in the world.